Magnetostriction, piezomagnetism and domain nucleation in a kagome antiferromagnet: Results

-Fig. \ref{Setup}(c) compares the longitudinal magnetostriction along the three crystalline orientations in low fields up to 0.3 T at 200 K. In our convention, $\lambda^i_j$ refer to the magnetostriction measured along $j$ with magnetic field is along $i$.
-Longitudinal magnetostriction is contractile and almost identical behavior along the $x$ and $y$ axes.
+\textbf{Longitudinal and transverse magnetostriction-} Fig. \ref{Setup}(c) compares the longitudinal magnetostriction along the three crystalline orientations in low fields up to 0.3 T at 200 K. In our convention, $\epsilon^i_j$ refers to the magnetostriction measured along $j$ when the magnetic field is along $i$.
+Longitudinal magnetostriction is contractile, and almost identical along the $x$ and $y$ axes.
 On the other hand, when the field is along the $z$-axis, there is no detectable signal.
-Fig. \ref{Setup}(d) shows the magnetization.
+Fig. \ref{Setup}(d) shows the magnetization in the same sample.
 There is a finite spontaneous magnetization for the two in-plane configurations, but not for the out-of-plane one.
 Magnetization has a finite slope along the three orientations, as reported previously \cite{Nakatsuji2015}.
 The absence of out-of-plane longitudinal magnetostriction implies that uni-axial stress along $z$-axis does not affect out-of-plane magnetization.
 In contrast, the in-plane longitudinal magnetostriction is finite, implying that in-plane stress would affect the magnetization.
-Moreover, since the magnetostriction is linear in magnetic field, what would be affected is the spontaneous magnetization and not its slope, in agreement with what was found by the recent study of piezomagnetism \cite{Ikhlas2022Piezomagnetic}.
+Moreover, since the magnetostriction is linear in magnetic field, stress should shift magnetization without changing its slope as a function of magnetic field.
+This is indeed what was found by the recent study of piezomagnetism \cite{Ikhlas2022Piezomagnetic}.

 As seen in Fig. \ref{Setup}(c)(d), magnetostriction and magnetization behave concomitantly.
 When the magnetic field exceeds a critical threshold ($B_0 = 0.02$ T marked by two dashed vertical lines for the two sweeping orientations), magnetostriction peaks and magnetization starts to increase. $B_0$ is the field at which domains (with a polarity set by magnetic field and inverse to the prevailing one) nucleate.
 When the magnetic field exceeds a much larger amplitude ($\approx 0.2$ T), the system becomes single domain again \cite{Li2018}.
 We will discuss what happens when $B = B_0$, in more detail later below.